SSG-DRD-IOT/intel_retail_workshop/Face_detection.md

-# Face Detection using Intel® OpenVINO™
+# Face Detection using  OpenVINO™
 ### Lab Overview
 In our previous Lab, we have successfully run the prebuilt application using OpenVINO™.